Economics and Education | Teachers College Columbia UniversitySkip to content Skip to main navigation

 The Department of Education Policy & Social Analysis

-Welcome to the Department of Economics and Education
+Welcome to the Program in Economics and Education

 Economics is a powerful research and policy tool for scholars and educational practitioners who wish to develop a better understanding of educational institutions and decisions.
 The program in Economics and Education at Teachers College is a dynamic program that has maintained its position of leadership in this rapidly growing field.
 The goal of the program is to train students to apply economic concepts and tools to address both domestic and international issues in pre-kindergarten through post-secondary education.